Hurricane Isaac (2012): Impact and aftermath

+Because of differing sources, totals may not match.

 Lesser Antilles

 In Martinique, a meteorologist reported at least 3 in of rain.

 Venezuela

 Isaac did not directly impact Venezuela, but the storm's outer bands produced heavy rains over part of the country.
 In the state of Sucre, the Manzanares River overflowed its banks in the town of Cumanacoa, flooding approximately 1,200 homes, many of which were damaged and a few destroyed.
 Some residents had to be airlifted to safety.
 Similar flooding occurred elsewhere in the country, such as in Caracas where 40 families had to be evacuated.
 Across Caracas, transportation was significantly disrupted as the local Metro suspended service and debris blocked local roads.
 The most significant flooding in the city occurred in western areas where hundreds of families had to be evacuated.
 In the state of Monagas, heavy rains and high winds damaged a total of 47 homes.
 Several roads were blocked by downed trees and flooding, temporarily isolating a few cities.
 Across the states of Anzoátegui, Monagas, and Sucre, 3,200 families were affected by the floods and 600 homes were damaged or destroyed.
 In the state of Yaracuy, flooding destroyed 10 homes and affected 70 others.
 At least two people were killed and two others were listed as missing in various events related to the storm.